 10. Assuming that simply having a demo is enough to land work.

 You can’t land voiceover work without a proper voiceover demo.
-However, simply having a demo doesn’t mean you’ll land work unless you use it to secure proper representation, and you take the initiative to thoroughly promote it.
-Get it out there!
+However, simply having a demo doesn’t mean you’ll land work unless you use it to secure proper representation, and you take responsibility to promote it.
+A competitive voiceover demo won’t help you much if no one knows you have it.
+So, get it out there!

-Copyright © 2017 by Kate McClanaghan, All Rights Reserved.
+Copyright © 2021 by Kate McClanaghan.
+All rights reserved.

 This Article Originally Featured In